Understanding Elderberry Bushes Size For Optimal Growth And Harvest

 Spread and Width

 Elderberry bushes usually grow between 6 to 10 feet in width, forming a robust and expansive growth structure.
 This spread is achieved through suckering stems that create colonies, allowing the plants to cover a significant area over time.
 Elderberry bushes spread by root suckers, which can lead to the formation of dense thickets.
+The shallow roots of elderberry bushes contribute to their ability to spread and form these colonies.
+Elderberries typically take 2 to 3 years to bear fruit after planting, making patience an essential part of cultivating these shrubs.

 Growth Rate